-and inflexibility against Hamas, by quoting items of the Charter, reinforced the sentiment within Hamas during al-Aqsa Intifadah, especially between 2003 and 2005, that it was time to reformulate it.
-However, Hamas's victory in the general election on 25/1/2006, and subsequent blockade and pressure, put the project on hold, lest it be thought that Hamas had amended its Charter in response to external pressures.
+It should be noted that the opponents of Hamas quote the charter much more than Hamas members and leaders themselves do.
+So much so that it appeared within Hamas's ranks as though the group's members have forgotten the charter.
+However, Hamas's increased global presence, and increasing accusations of anti-Semitism and inflexibility against Hamas, by quoting items of the charter, reinforced the sentiment within Hamas during al-Aqsa Intifadah, especially between 2003 and 2005, that it was time to reformulate the charter.
+However, Hamas's victory in the general election on 25/1/2006, and subsequent blockade and pressure, put the project on hold, lest it be thought that Hamas had amended its charter in response to external pressures.29

-2. Hamas and Military Action
+2. Hamas and Military Action30

 Hamas's Intifadah-focused activities evolved from strikes, demonstrations, and throwing stones, to a progressive development of military activities, such as knife attacks, gun attacks, kidnapping of soldiers, execution of collaborators, and then car bombs and what is called by Hamas "martyrdom operations."
+31